Castleford Tigers: 2013–2021: Daryl Powell era

 In 2017, the Tigers enjoyed a phenomenal 23 game regular season as they finished 10 points clear at the top of the table before the split, having won 20 and lost just 3 of their games.
 They went into the Super 8s having already secured a top four play-off spot and lifted the League Leaders' Shield in August, topping the table for the first time in their 91-year history.
 In the play-off semi-final against St Helens, Luke Gale – just days after undergoing an emergency appendectomy – kicked a drop goal in golden point extra time to send Cas to their first Grand Final with a 23–22 victory.
 At Old Trafford, Castleford were defeated 24–6 by Leeds Rhinos with a late consolation score from Alex Foster their sole try.
 Gale was voted Man of Steel, while Powell picked up the Coach of the Year award for the second time.
 The Tigers were also represented by six inclusions in the Super League Dream Team.

 2018 saw Castleford finish the regular season in 3rd position after an injury-hit year, including the loss of key man Luke Gale for several months with a fractured knee-cap.
+They qualified for a play-off semi-final against Wigan, though were knocked out by the eventual champions.
+Halfback Jake Trueman was awarded Super League Young Player of the Year.

-Castleford finished the 2019 Super League season in 5th place on the table.
-Castleford reached the second week of the 2019 Super League play-offs where they were defeated by eventual Grand Finalists Salford Red Devils 22–0 in the elimination semi-final.
+In the 2019 season, the club finished in 5th place on the Super League table.
+Castleford reached the second week of the play-offs, where they were defeated by eventual Grand Finalists Salford Red Devils.

-In the 2020 Super League season, the club finished a disappointing ninth on the table, their lowest finish since 2013.
-Despite Castleford's poor season, Paul McShane won the 2020 Man of Steel award.
+Castleford began the 2020 season strongly, however a slump in form following Super League's COVID-19 suspension led to a disappointing 8th-placed finish, their lowest since 2013.
+Despite this, the inspired form of Paul McShane saw him win the 2020 Man of Steel award.

-On 5 June 2021, Castleford reached the 2021 Challenge Cup final after defeating Warrington 35–20.
-In the 2021 Challenge Cup final, Castleford lead St Helens 12–6 at half time but lost the match 26–12 after Saints scored 20 unanswered points in the second half.
-Castleford finished the 2021 Super League season in 7th place and missed out on the playoffs.
+In the 2021 Challenge Cup, Castleford twice prevailed in golden point extra time to advance to the semi-finals against Warrington, whom they defeated 35–20 to reach Wembley.
+In the final, Castleford lead St Helens 12–6 at half time but fell to a 26–12 defeat.
+The Tigers finished the season in 7th position, falling short of play-off qualification in the final round.